 Try the Verne Club for its author-inspired menu and absinthe tasting, before vying for your place in line at the city’s newest hot spot, Uptown.
 The wait can be frustrating, but once inside you’ll enjoy a full-on homage to the New York subway, complete with trains, turnstiles

 Located on a quiet, tree-lined street in Villa Crespo, 878 may seem out of the way, but it’s easily the most welcoming and laid-back underground bar in the city.

 Buenos Aires is one of the most gay-friendly cities in Latin America, which is well-reflected in the nightlife scene.
 The early-birds watering hole is Pride Café in San Telmo, but the real party happens late night – Glam in Recoleta is a boys’ favorite for electronic and Latin pop, or catch a drag show at Sitges in Palermo.

 An Argentina night without tango would be a sin, so be sure to check out a milonga (tango house), designed for dancing the night away.

 Maldita is a classic, and its live orchestra El Atronfe draws a crowd – Tuesdays are “Tango Queer.”
 (Note, Maldita is temporarily closed as of 3 November 2021.)
 For newbies, your best bet is La Cathedral, well known for its relaxed and informal vibe.
 If you’re not a night owl, hit up El Beso’s matinée milonga near the Callao metro stop, where dancing starts at

 Join World Nomads' Gloria Atanmo as she discovers the historic passions of Argentina that spill onto the streets of Buenos Aires, including tango and vibrant art.

 From secret spots in little-known neighborhoods to the best local markets and museums, Buenos Aires native Martina shares her tips.

-If you are a female traveling solo in Argentina, there are some easy hints and tips you can use to stay safe.
+Argentina is generally a safe country for women traveling alone, but here are some easy hints and tips to stay safe.